-I was inspired to write this blog post because of a familiar advertisement in my Sunday New York Times.
-It’s for a back pain center in New York City that does less invasive back surgery: safest procedure, NO cutting, NO bleeding, NO drilling, NO scarring!
+I was inspired to write this blog post because of a familiar advertisement in my Sunday New York Times for a back pain center in New York City that does less invasive back surgery: safest procedure, NO cutting, NO bleeding, NO drilling, NO scarring!
 The missing piece to this advertisement is “no sensible information about why your muscles are causing you pain!”

 From my clinical experience many back surgeries could be prevented with some basic understanding of why back muscles become tight and painful and how to release and relax them.
 Back pain is not as mysterious as we are led to believe.

 Surgery can be life saving, yet one study that looked at recovery rates for certain back pain surgeries concluded that “intensive rehabilitation” is, over time, more effective than surgery.